View of Sophia etched on a sheet of paper with wide margins - Jaan Peeters, mid-17th century

 Description

 Sophia's view engraved on a sheet with wide margins.
 The city is represented by its fortifications and gates with an axonometric view.
-Around the landscape, oriental merchants with camels traveled along the main access road.
+Around the landscape, oriental merchants with camels traveled the main access road.
 The coloration is later.
 The engraving comes from a European cityscape theatre created by Jaan Peeters in the mid-17th century.
-The engraver is marked in the lower left corner in an unreadable manner.
+The print is marked in the lower left corner in an unreadable manner.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
+And this is ultimately crucial from the buyer's perspective, as many fakes circulate on the market.
 Luxury Products brand provides a certificate confirming the product's compliance with the actual description and photo.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details